 See Computer Buying Advice for new purchase recommendations.
 If you decide to buy a Windows 7 machine, IS&T recommends that you select a system bundled with Windows 7 Professional edition.
 This version will provide you with more functionality and options.

-- You can't upgrade from either the Home or Professional editions to Enterprise - a clean install is required
+- You can't upgrade from either the Home or Professional editions to Enterprise - a clean install is required.

-- The Home edition can't be a member of the Windows domain
+- The Home edition can't be a member of the Windows domain.

-- Windows 95, 98, Millennium Edition, XP, Vista RTM, Vista Starter, 7 M3, 7 Beta, 7 RC, or 7 IDS
+Upgrades to Windows 7 from the following operating systems are not supported: Windows 95, 98, Millennium Edition, XP, Vista RTM, Vista Starter, 7 M3, 7 Beta, 7 RC, or 7 IDS.